matthew-brett/barts-setup/barts_setup.md

   ![Switcher horizontal](images/ipad_horizontal.png)

 * You should now be looking at the Output tab on the Switcher interface.
-  Select the Broadcast Mode list box and choose "Custom RMTP".  *If you do not do this, the IPAD will not send a stream to the MACBOOK*.
+  Select the Broadcast Mode list box and choose "Custom RTMP".  *If you do not do this, the IPAD will not send a stream to the MACBOOK*.

   ![Switcher broadcast mode](images/ipad_broadcast_mode.png)